 Pain or symptoms that cannot be accounted for by X-rays, MRIs, CAT scans or any allopathic testing.

-Back in the mid 1990’s when I was first learning about pelvic torsion, we were taught a variety of mobilization techniques to correct it.
+Back in the mid 1990’s when I was first learning about pelvic torsion, aka a twisted pelvis, we were taught a variety of mobilization techniques to correct it.

 We would literally get a hold of the rotated pelvis and use a corkscrew technique to bring it back into balance.
 We would also perform mobilization techniques to free-up the sacroiliac joints and hip joints as these were thought to be contributing or reinforcing factors.